mjweaver01/ducky.wtf/docs/GETTING_LIVE.md

 `DATABASE_URL` is auto-injected when you link the Postgres service — click the service → **Variables** → **+ Add Reference** → select `DATABASE_URL` from the Postgres plugin.

+> **`DATABASE_URL` is required** for tunnel history and statistics.
+Without it the tunnel server still proxies traffic (falling back to `VALID_TOKENS` auth), but no tunnel records are written to the database and the dashboard Tunnels tab will always be empty.

 ### 3b. web-backend (@ducky.wtf/web-backend)

 | Setting | Value |